-Attorney General Jeff Sessions reaffirmed his longheld opposition to marijuana Tuesday, Feb.
+Attorney General Jeff Sessions reaffirmed his opposition to marijuana legalization Tuesday, Feb.
 28, speaking at the National Association of Attorneys General winter meeting in the District of Columbia.

 “I’m dubious about marijuana,” Sessions told the audience.
 “States, I guess, can pass whatever laws they choose.
 But I’m not sure we’re going to be a better, healthier nation if we have marijuana being sold at every corner grocery store.
 We’ll have to work our way through that.”

 Although eight states and D.C. have legalized marijuana for adult recreational use, and 29 states have legalized medical marijuana for qualifying patients, zero states allow marijuana to be sold at “corner grocery stores,” as Sessions said.